Surya737673/Surya737673/README.md

 ### Glad to see you here! &nbsp;
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

-When I am not coding, you'll find me lifting weights in the gym or at my desk sketching stuff.
 Find out more about me & feel free to connect with me here:

 <!-- <p align="center">
 	<a href="https://www.linkedin.com/in/surya-pratap-yadav-720116229/">